techpro-studio/iOSAppArchitecture/README.md

 ### Presenter
  Abstraction for Presenter.
 It has default implementation.
   It contains a logic of the presentation.
 It has the bindings for input and output.
-  Presenter contains structures called (ViewModels) as well as plain types, ready to use in View.
+  Presenter contains structures called ViewModel as well as plain types, ready to use in View.

  ```swift